Difference Between Yield Strength and Tensile Strength

 In this case, the externally applied force on the object is much greater than the intermolecular forces of attraction that bind the object together.

-There are mainly three types of tensile strength which are yield strength along with ultimate strength, and at last, the breaking strength.
+There are mainly three types of tensile strength which are yield strength, ultimate strength, and at last, breaking strength.

 Many tests are there for measuring the tensile strength of an object.
-This test has applications in the construction industry, vehicle designing, rockets designing, safety and fitness industry, packing, textile industry, etc.
+This test has applications in the construction industry, vehicle designing, rocket designing, safety and fitness industry, packing, textile industry, etc.

 As it measures the strength, its unit is also Newton per (meter) ² or Pascal.
 We can find it by dividing force with the area concerned ( F/A)